 By expecting the worst, you cannot see, cannot appreciate and cannot believe the good.
 Once you’ve had your trust broken in the past building trust in a new relationship feels almost impossible.

-What Does Trust Mean In Relationships?
+What Is Trust In A Relationship?

 Can we quantify the amount of trust a relationship has?
 Can we define it?
 More importantly, how can we build trust in a relationship?